sky-jo/ticTacToe/README.md

 # ticTacToe
-An AI that never loses a Tic Tac Toe
+An AI that never loses at Tic Tac Toe